 All Match Education employees are eligible for bereavement leave.
-In the event of the death of an employee's child (biological, adopted, foster, step, or legal ward), parent (biological, adopted, foster, step, or in-law), or spouse (married or domestic partner), he or she may take up to five (5) consecutive scheduled workdays off with pay with the approval of Match Education.
-Match Education may, at its discretion, approve additional unpaid time off.
-In the event of the death of a removed family member, which includes aunts, uncles, cousins, grandparents, and in-laws, the employee may take up to three (3) consecutive scheduled workdays off with pay with the approval of Match Education may, at its discretion, approve additional time off.
+In the event of the death of an employee's child (biological, adopted, foster, step, or legal ward), parent (biological, adopted, foster, step, or in-law), spouse (married or domestic partner) or sibling, he or she may take up to three (3) consecutive scheduled work days off with pay.
+Match Education may, at its discretion, approve additional time off.